 Add flour and salt to a bowl, whisk together.
 Add the butter, tossing to separate the pieces and coat them with flour.
 Working by hand, pinch the pieces of butter into the flour, forming a good amount of larger flat pieces the size of a nickel or so as well as smaller bits.

 Mix egg and milk together.
 Measure 1/3 a cup of the ice water and a tablespoon of vinegar and add to egg mixture and very quickly (you don’t want to coddle the milk with the vinegar) drizzle the egg/milk/vinegar/water mixture over the flour while tossing with a fork until mostly incorporated.

-Turn out on a counter and rub across the mixture two or three times.
+Turn out on a counter and rub across the mixture two or three times with the heel of your hand, smooshing it as you go.
 By now, the pastry should be mostly coming together with a few dry areas.
 Work on those areas by pinching and pushing them into the dough.
 If necessary add a few sprinkles of water to moisten.
 The dough should “feel” fairly dry and there may be a few bits that aren’t well incorporated.
 You should see chunks of butter, through-out.